f5devcentral/f5-agility-labs-ansible-security/docs/class1/module4/lab3.rst

      .. code-block::

        sudo nano /etc/logstash/conf.d/logstash.conf
 #.
-Add the following HTTP code (in yellow) to the input section to match below (copy yellow code and paste into web shell by holding <SHIFT> and pressing <INSERT>)
+Add the following HTTP code to the input section to match below, to paste into web shell by holding <SHIFT> and pressing <INSERT>
-     In the Node 1 Web Shell inject the yellow code only

      .. code-block::
-        :emphasize-lines: 11,12,13,14

         input {
                   tcp {
                            port => 5001